apache/couchdb/share/doc/src/maintenance/compaction.rst

 triggered based on various criteria.
 Automatic compaction is configured in CouchDB's :ref:`configuration files <config/intro>`.

-The :ref:`compaction daemon <config/daemons/compaction_daemon>` is responsible
-for triggering the compaction.
+The :config:option:`daemons/compaction_daemon` is responsible for triggering the compaction.
 It is automatically started, but disabled by default.
-The criteria for triggering the compactions is configured in the :ref:`compactions <config/compactions>` section.
+The criteria for triggering the compactions is configured in the :config:section:`compactions` section.